animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 In a country of 300,000,000 Americans not only is this possible, but most of it happened to me (thankfully not her) earlier this year!

 Best case scenario under all of those circumstances, the car gets repossessed.
 As a result of car *insurance*.
-I hope that's clear.
+I hope that's clear. &nbsp; $\square$

-$\square$

 ### These were the notes I took around this: